 Mass storage is typically the bottleneck in just about every system.
 So, how do we reduce this bottleneck?
 We do this by providing an SSD now as standard equipment.
 That means Windows will load in seconds, not minutes.
 Anything that is disk-intensive will be much faster as SSDs are so much faster than regular hard drives.
 Also, SSDs rarely fail.
 So, your data is safer on an SSD.
 Lastly, we use a fast NVME SSD instead of SATA.
 NVME SSDs are capable of data transfers 5x faster than SATA drives.

-The RTX 2070 Super with 8GB and the 8-core, 16-thread Intel processor at up to 4.8GHz makes this a potent machine for churning through X-Plane, or any other work or games.
+The AMD Radeon 6700XT with 12GB and the 8-core, 16-thread Intel processor at up to 4.8GHz makes this a potent machine for churning through X-Plane, or any other work or games.

 Normally, the system ships within 48 hours.